메인 내용으로 이동

 The risk is known: training or fine-tuning on low-quality, synthetic, or poorly filtered data can degrade model performance and distort learned distributions, weakening factual reliability and value alignment.
 The response is engineering, not slogans.

 My approach combines retrieval and operations.
-Use retrieval-augmented generation so outputs are grounded in trusted corpora with provenance, citations, and adversarially robust retrieval.
+Use retrieval-augmented generation so that outputs are grounded in trusted corpora with provenance, citations, and adversarially robust retrieval.
 Add continuous AI-Ops monitoring that treats models as production-critical systems: drift detection, calibration checks, red-team regressions, automated eval suites, anomaly detection on outputs, and human-in-the-loop feedback loops tied to measurable quality gates.

 This is safety work with concrete artifacts.
 It creates verifiability, transparency, and long-horizon resilience.
 It prevents small errors from compounding into systemic misinformation by detecting degradation early and enforcing corrective interventions.